Scan0815/node-s3-upload-server/readme.md

 # S3 Mutipart upload server for S3 compatible apis on upload finish publish to kafka

-### Add a .env.json file to src dir, with this structure:
+### Add a .env.json file to root dir, with this structure:
 ```
 {
 "port": 3001,